Troubleshooting your Everwarm Fireplace Remote. (SKY-4001TH)

 - Make sure remote receiver (black box in fireplace) is in the REMOTE position.

 - Check to see if the settings on the back of your receiver box AND remote are set to the same frequencies.

 - If the remote is still not turning the fireplace on, slide the receiver box to the on position.

 - If the fireplace lit, but it won’t light in the remote position, the remote may need replaced.

 - If the fireplace still did not light, check the connections from your receiver box to the control valve, make sure they are attached and not loose.

 - If you tried all of these steps and the fire still did not light, you may need service.

 - The intakes on the burner and pilot may have gotten clogged with dust, pet hair and pet dander and the unit is not getting enough clean air to work properly.
 Vent free units need serviced every 2-3 years.

-If you are in need of service or have more questions give us a call at 614-261-0824.
-We are also able to test the remote and receiver box in our showroom.
-You would need to bring us the remote, receiver box, and wires for us to be able to test the remote.
+If you still can’t figure out the remote, we can test the remote and receiver box in our showroom in Columbus, Ohio.
+We also do in house service calls if you live near central Ohio.
+In order for us to test your fireplace remote in our showroom, you would need to bring us the remote, receiver box, and the wires for us to be able to test it.
 The receiver box and 2 wires will unplug from your control valve.